 Ahpra recognises that government and statutory employees may be bound by their employer policy regarding payment for work undertaken outside of their employment.

-Applicants should check with their employer to see if they are entitled to claim sitting fees for being a member of this committee.
+Applicants should check with their employer to see if they are entitled to claim sitting fees for being a member of an Accreditation Committee.